DeFi Lending

 Cons:

-- History of defaults during the 2022 crisis — investors lost capital
+• History of material defaults during 2022 crisis

-- Undercollateralized lending inherently carries higher risk than overcollateralized DeFi protocols
+• Undercollateralized lending inherently carries higher credit risk

-Best for: Sophisticated investors who understand credit risk and want institutional lending exposure through on-chain infrastructure.
+Best for: Sophisticated investors who understand credit risk and want institutional lending exposure through blockchain infrastructure.

 Honorable Mentions